priime0/swdev/9/self-9.md

 https://github.khoury.northeastern.edu/CS4500-F23/fearless-mice/blob/e87dfe75d5f768a6cc00a8c6654bf7641c7c7cff/Q/Server/server.rkt#L46-L70

-When players are signing up, we create an engine that signs up players and times out if enough haven't signed up.
-If 4 players have signed up, then the `signup-players` function returns early.
-If the engine times out and the lobby is ready, then we start the game.
-If the engine times out and the lobby is not ready, then we retry (a finite amount of times).
+When players are signing up, we create an engine (a dynamically runnable thread) that signs up players.
+The useful feature of engines here is that you can run them for a specified amount of time--if the function running in the thread finishes, the engine stops early, otherwise it runs until the timeout.
+If 4 players have signed up, then the `signup-players` function returns early, causing the engine to return early.
+If the engine times out and the lobby is ready (>=2 players), then we start the game.
+If the engine times out and the lobby is not ready, then we retry (a finite amount of times, represented as a parameter in `Q/Common/config.rkt` and currently set to 2).

 The ideal feedback for each of these three points is a GitHub